carstensing/Cloud-Resume-Challenge/frontend/src/hugo_site/content/posts/test/index.md

 Testing is good for development.
 I'm testing GitHub Actions and Terraform.
 Getting this to work is tricky.
 Do I need a profile for local dev?
 Nope.
 Update.
-Bash scripts are good for testing.
+Bash scripts are good for testing and scripting.